tombresee/SensorAnalysis/index.md

 <br>

+##  Waggle
+-  The Waggle Platform is an open source software and hardware platform for intelligent sensors with advanced edge computing and support for machine learning.
+The Waggle Platform is used by several wireless sensor projects, including the Array of Things project (https://arrayofthings.github.io).
+For more information on the Waggle Platform, see http://www.wa8.gl for details.

 ##  Nodes Network
 - The nodes allow the city to track vehicle and pedestrian collisions to understand which intersections or traffic flows lead to pedestrian deaths and make urban planning changes accordingly.
 - Chicago has one of the worst incidences of asthma mortality in the country; the nodes can help monitor air pollutant levels across the city and take appropriate measures where necessary.